-Trump Budget Targets Federal-Postal Community; Chaffetz to Exit Congress June 30Posted by Bob Levi on 05/19/17
+Trump Budget Targets Federal-Postal Community; Chaffetz to Exit Congress June 30Posted by User Not Found on 05/19/17

 Early next week, the White House Office of Management and Budget will unveil President Trump’s detailed fiscal year 2018 budget proposal.
 According to press accounts, UPMA members should be prepared to actively communicate their strong objection to numerous provisions included in it.
 Among the most severe attacks are those directed against federal and postal retirement.
 The Trump Budget would:

 - Increase FERS employee contributions by 1 percentage point each year until it equals the employer contribution.
 This could be about a 6 percent increase in the employee contribution.

 - Base future retirement benefits on the average of the highest 5 years of salary, rather than the current high-3